Product Launch | “Ubiquitination-Enrichment Antibodies” in the Protein Degradation Drug Product Line [Save for Later]

 2025-04-18

-Figure 1: Geman's Product and Service Portfolio in the TPD Field
+Figure 1: Liman’s Product and Service Portfolio in the TPD Field

-Ubiquitination of proteins is a post-translational modification process mediated by E3 ubiquitin ligases, which targets specific proteins for degradation via the proteasome system (UPS), thereby maintaining cellular homeostasis.
-In recent years, this critical biological process has been harnessed through small-molecule compounds—such as PROTACs or molecular glues—to enhance the interaction between E3 ubiquitin ligases and disease-associated target proteins (POIs), promoting the ubiquitination and selective degradation of these disease-driving proteins, ultimately achieving therapeutic benefits.
-As an increasing number of protein-degrading drug candidates advance into preclinical research and clinical trials, ubiquitination-based proteomics offers invaluable insights by specifically identifying and quantifying the extent and dynamic changes in POI ubiquitination.
-This not only deepens our understanding of how these compounds exert their mechanisms of action and therapeutic efficacy but also provides direct data support for optimizing structure-activity relationships (SAR).
-Moreover, ubiquitination proteomics can help pinpoint potential off-target effects of targeted protein degraders by analyzing ubiquitination patterns in cellular or tissue samples, thereby reducing the risk of adverse clinical outcomes caused by off-target interactions.
+Ubiquitination of proteins is a post-translational modification mediated by E3 ubiquitin ligases that targets proteins for degradation via the ubiquitin–proteasome system (UPS), thereby maintaining cellular homeostasis.
+In recent years, this critical biological process has been harnessed through small-molecule compounds—such as PROTACs and molecular glues—to promote interactions between E3 ubiquitin ligases and disease-associated protein targets (POIs), thereby inducing ubiquitination and selective degradation of these disease-driving proteins to achieve therapeutic effects.
+As an increasing number of proteolysis-targeting drugs advance into preclinical and clinical development, ubiquitination-modification omics, by specifically identifying and quantifying POI ubiquitination, provides crucial insights into the extent and dynamic changes of ubiquitination.
+This knowledge facilitates our understanding of the mechanisms of action and efficacy of these compounds and offers direct data support for optimizing structure–activity relationships (SAR).
+Moreover, ubiquitination-modification omics can analyze ubiquitination patterns in cellular or tissue samples to identify potential off-target effects of targeted protein degraders, thereby reducing the risk of clinical adverse events arising from such off-target effects.

-Over 96.54% of ubiquitinated proteins and 93.51% of ubiquitinated peptides were repeatedly identified, demonstrating the excellent reproducibility of the ELEMAb™ K-ε-GG Antibody in ubiquitin modification analysis.
-These results highlight the antibody's reliability and robustness in detecting and enriching ubiquitinated modifications, providing a solid foundation for future research.
+More than 96.54% of ubiquitinated proteins and 93.51% of ubiquitinated peptides were repeatedly identified, demonstrating that the ELEMAb™ K-ε-GG Antibody exhibits excellent reproducibility in the identification of ubiquitination modifications.
+These results underscore the antibody’s reliability and stability in recognizing and enriching ubiquitinated modifications, thereby providing a robust foundation for subsequent research.

-Figure 5: Reproducibility Evaluation of ELEMAb™ K-ε-GG Antibody Identification
+Figure 5: Repeatability Evaluation of ELEMAb™ K-ε-GG Antibody Identification

-Lenalidomide is a drug that demonstrates significant clinical efficacy against multiple myeloma and other B-cell malignancies.
-To gain deeper insights into the mechanism of action of lenalidomide, researchers employed ubiquitination proteomics and discovered that lenalidomide leads to increased levels of ubiquitination for both IKZF1 and IKZF3.
-Furthermore, comprehensive proteomic analysis revealed that lenalidomide reduces the abundance of these two proteins.
-As key transcription factors in multiple myeloma, this finding sheds light on how lenalidomide exerts its anti-tumor effects by modulating the ubiquitination and subsequent degradation of IKZF1 and IKZF3.
+Lenalidomide is a drug with remarkable clinical efficacy against multiple myeloma and other B-cell malignancies.
+To gain deeper insight into its mechanism of action, researchers employed ubiquitination-modification omics and found that lenalidomide increases the ubiquitination levels of IKZF1 and IKZF3.
+Furthermore, whole-proteome analysis revealed that lenalidomide reduces the abundance of IKZF1 and IKZF3.
+As key transcription factors in multiple myeloma, these findings elucidate the mechanism by which lenalidomide exerts its antitumor effects through the regulation of the ubiquitination and degradation of these transcription factors.

 References